mkmacho/qualitative-interviews/README.md

 .\Scripts\Activate.ps1
 ```

-Then clone this project from Github, or if you have already cloned, move into the project directory.
-Now, install the necessary packages defined in the repository's `local_requirements.txt` file using `pip`.
+**Step 2:** Then clone this project from Github and install the necessary packages defined in the repository's `local_requirements.txt` file using `pip`.
 Note that if `git` is not installed you can install it using `winget`.

 ```powershell
 winget install --id Git.Git -e --source winget